A Guide for Parents of Uninvolved Grown Children

 You have to drag your children into the conversation in a way that they enjoy.
 There’s no point in starting it as a two-way conversation and turning it into a one-way lecture after a few minutes.

 Other than talking or times like being together at the dinner table, the other way you can spend quality time with your children is by engaging in some activity with them.
 This can be anything from some sports your child is interested in.
-Some game you two would love playing together, or even some TV show you can watch together.
+Some games you two would love playing together, or even some TV shows you can watch together.

 In general, the following list of activities can be picked by Parents to engage in together;